briangonzalez/rgbaster.js/README.md

 A dead simple, zero-dependency, promise-based javascript library for extracting the dominant color(s) from an image.

-> 👉 Version 2 was written from the ground up with a cleaner, more modern API, a more robust test suite, and is written in Typescript.
+> 👉 Version 2 was written from the ground up with a cleaner, modern API, a more robust test suite, and is written in Typescript.

 ## Installation